 Alberta Culture and Tourism’s Anti-Racism Community Grant Program

-On Tuesday July 3rd, Minister of Culture and Tourism Ricardo Miranda announced the Anti-racism Community Grant program in Calgary.
+In July 2018, Minister of Culture and Tourism Ricardo Miranda announced the Anti-racism Community Grant program in Calgary.
 This initiative is a key part of the Government of Alberta’s Taking Action Against Racism report.

 In addition, you may be interested in a new grant program the federal government just introduced, Community Support, Multiculturalism, and Anti-Racism Initiatives Program.
 There are more details to follow, which Amy Huwang from Canadian Heritage will update us later.
 News release here: